alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 ```python
 demo_log = fts.collect_pd(complete_training_stream(dim=5, n_epochs=11))
 ```
 This will make plotting easier.
-So now we need to think _what_ is it that we want to be ploted.
+So now we need to think _what_ it is that we want to plot.

-We began this journey from slow convergence, so somehow we will need to measure the speed of convergence.
-So here I propose a pretty straightforward idea - let's measure the area under the validation loss curve.
+We began this journey from slow convergence, so somehow we need to measure not only _where_ the model ends up, but also _how it gets there_.
+Here I propose a pretty straightforward idea - let's measure the area under the validation loss curve.
 A quickly converging algorithm will tend to yield a smaller area, whereas a slowly converging one will tend to have a large area.
-A simple approximation is just the _aveage of the points along the curve_.
+A simple approximation is just the _average of the points along the curve_.
 Note that this incorporates both the rate, and the error we're converging to.
 For example, a horizontal line, which is the fastest possible convergence, can have a terrible average if all points along the line achieve a high error.

 So here is a plotting function for the validation loss from a log dataframe such as the one we produced above, together with the best validation loss we achieved, and the average of the validation loss curve:
 ```python